dilawar/ncbs/handbook/student_handbook.markdown

 office will help the students identify projects and institutions that they would like to work with.

+## Field trips
-**Field trips:** There will be one major field trip in each semester, in addition to short trips throughout the course.
+ There will be one major field trip in each semester, in addition to short trips throughout the course.
 Field visits to various protected areas in India expose the students to fauna and flora of different biomes, field identification and tracking skills, field